• Former World No.1 and 2021 WTA Finals champion becomes first player to assume leadership position at season finale

 “Garbiñe is a global role model who understands the power of sport to make a difference to people from all walks of life,” said Steve Simon, Chairman and CEO of the WTA.
 “I know she will have the best interests of our players at heart, while remaining dedicated to the wider goals of participation and inclusivity -- values on which the WTA was founded.
 She is a true champion, on and off court, and the perfect candidate for this critical role in what we believe will be a thrilling WTA Finals.”

-Muguruza joins a growing and esteemed list of former players who currently hold Tournament Director posts on the Hologic WTA Tour, including Alicia Molik (Adelaide), Anke Huber (Stuttgart), Laura Robson (Nottingham), Barbara Rittner (Berlin) and Valérie Tétreault (Montreal).
+Muguruza joins a growing and esteemed list of former players who currently hold Tournament Director posts on the Hologic WTA Tour, including Alicia Molik (Adelaide), Anke Huber (Stuttgart), Laura Robson (Nottingham), Barbara Rittner (Berlin), Valérie Tétreault (Montreal) and Brenda Perry (Wuhan).
 Additionally, Amelie Mauresmo took over as Tournament Director of Roland-Garros in 2021 and Conchita Martinez presides over the ITF’s Billie Jean King Cup team competition.

 Muguruza's appointment builds on news that renowned tennis coach Judy Murray -- mother of ATP stars Andy and Jamie Murray -- will serve as the WTA Finals Community Ambassador.
 In this capacity, Murray will lead a series of grassroots-level engagements, including visits to Saudi schools to conduct coaching clinics and mentoring sessions, while training local workforces to enable them to build upon current tennis programs and develop new initiatives.